- CS200B - Concepts of Computers and AI

 Credit Hours: 1-6

-- CS498 - Senior Seminar in Computer Science
+- CS498 - 4th Year Seminar in Computer Science

-This course consists of diverse presentations by faculty, students, and invited speakers from industry, and prepares students for CS 499 (Senior Project in Computer Science) or CS 499B (Senior Thesis in Computer Science).
+This course consists of diverse presentations by faculty, students, and invited speakers from industry, and prepares students for CS 499 (4th Year Project in Computer Science) or CS 499B (4th Year Thesis in Computer Science).
 Students in CS project track will select and plan a real world team project, while students in CS thesis track will select a research topic, under advisement of a Computer Science faculty, and will present a research proposal.
 Prerequisite: completion of or concurrent enrollment in at least two other 400-level Computer Science courses.
-Restricted to senior standing in Computer Science.
+Restricted to 4th Year standing in Computer Science.

 Credit Hours: 2

-- CS499 - Senior Project in Computer Science
+- CS499 - 4th Year Project in Computer Science

 A continuation of CS 498, performing exercise in the design, implementation, documentation, and deployment of a group project culminating in a presentation to the Computer Science faculty.
 Prerequisite: CS 498.